Is it time to start using a 3PL (Third Party Logistics) to handle your logistics and reverse logistics?

 What is a 3PL?

-A third-party logistics company (3PL or TPL) gives your business the ability to outsource its distribution and fulfillment to a third-party who will handle the operations, warehouse, and transportation portions of your business.
+A third-party logistics company (3PL or TPL) gives your business the ability to outsource its distribution and fulfillment to a third-party, who will handle the operations, warehouse, and transportation aspects of your business.

 Not to be confused with dropshipping: the practice in which a business sells items that are already being fulfilled by another company, typically the manufacturer.
 Instead, 3PLs are dependent upon the merchandise your team manufactures or orders.